tanyuqian/progressive-generation/README.md

 ## Results
-For the simplicity to run our code, we reduce the test set to 1K examples (numbers in our paper is from 5K examples).
+For the simplicity to run our code, we reduce the test set to 1K examples (numbers in our paper are from 5K examples).
 If you want to change it back to 5K, see ```download/download_cnn.py::Line128``` and ```download/download_writing_prompts.py::Line23```.